External quantum fluctuations select measurement contexts: Relations between different contexts in the same measurement

-Finally, it seems important to ask whether the violation of the inequality in Eq.~(\ref{eq:ineq}) or Selby \textit{et al}'s violation of the inequality in Eq.~(13) of \cite{Selby2023CwoutI} can really be consider equivalent to the violation of an inequality obtained from incompatible measurements relating to non-commuting observables.
+Finally, it seems important to ask whether the violation of the inequality in Eq.~(\ref{eq:ineq}) or Selby \textit{et al}'s violation of the inequality in Eq.~(13) of \cite{Selby2023CwoutI} can really be considered equivalent to the violation of an inequality obtained from incompatible measurements relating to non-commuting observables.
 Note that joint measurability imposes unavoidable restrictions on the use of quantum correlations in practical applications, as explored in \cite{Renner2024CompNoise}.
 Also note that experimental efforts to characterise the violation of Bell's inequalities have used POVMs to jointly measure the statistics of all four measurement settings of a Bell-type scenario \cite{Matsuyama2023,Virzi2024Bell}.
 Matsuyama \textit{et al} explained how the measurement uncertainties of joint measurements prevent a direct observation of a Bell's inequality violation, but identified the Cirel'son bound as the limit imposed on Bell's correlations by the positivity of experimentally observed probabilities \cite{Matsuyama2023,Hof}.
 It is interesting to consider whether ``operational equivalence'' means that it would be legitimate to interpret these results as a direct demonstration of a Bell inequality violation based on a deconvolution of the statistical noise added by the measurement uncertainties, especially since this paper provides a detailed characterisation of the error statistics associated with the measurement uncertainties.
-Virzi \textit{et al} have recently applied weak measurements to directly obtain the correlations responsible for a Bell's inequality violation in a single measurement \cite{Virzi2024Bell}.
-This work seems to pose an even greater challenge to Spekkens' ``generalised contextuality,'' since it suggests that ``operational equivalence'' should be applied to measurements that are so weak that they do not even disturb the initial state in a meaningful way.
-Effectively, Virzi \textit{et al} suggest that the violation of an inequality can be demonstrated without even selecting a specific measurement context.
-Perhaps it is important to first clarify what we mean by a measurement context, and how we relate joint measurability to the statistics of physical properties defined by their eigenstates, before we start making claims this bold.